 There are a range of situations where an individual may continue to be eligible for FTB during an interim period such as situations where contact has been prevented by one party, or where a child has not been returned after a contact visit, or where the child chooses to live with the other carer.

-The intention is to allow FTB to continue to be paid for the duration of the interim period despite the fact that the parent or carer does not have actual care (1.1.C.90) of the child.
+The intention is to allow for a person's rate of FTB to be maintained for the duration of the interim period to the parent or carer who has reduced care, despite the fact that the parent or carer does not have actual care (1.1.C.90) of the child in the way the care arrangement anticipates.

 Note: An interim period does not apply in cases where the child is taken by state or territory welfare authorities, as removal by the state under relevant child protection legislation has legal authority.
 For FTB purposes, a care arrangement for a child ceases to apply when the child has been removed by state or territory child welfare authorities.

-Act reference: FAAct section 3(1)-'care arrangement', section 35C Percentage of care if action taken to ensure that a care arrangement …, section 35L Days to which the percentage of care applies if 2 percentages of care …
+Act reference: FAAct section 3(1)-'care arrangement', section 35C Percentage of care if action taken to ensure that a care arrangement …, section 35F Section 35C does not apply in certain circumstances, section 35L Days to which the percentage of care applies if 2 percentages of care …

 Policy reference: FA Guide 2.1.1.85 Formal & informal care of an FTB child, 2.1.1.20 Shared care & change of care summary, 2.1.1.90 Abducted, absent or missing child